 List of Mountain Passes Situated in Himalaya Range in India

 As mentioned earlier, Himalaya Range runs from Jammu & Kashmir to Arunachal Pradesh, thereby creating a substantial number of passes in India.
 The height of Mountainous passes in India varies from 2500 Meters (8000 feet) to 5500 meters (18000 feet).
 Almost every state of India through which Himalayan Range passes has a substantial number of passes.
 To better cover this article, we would list all the passes situated in India state wise with records held by them (if any).
 The Himalayan Range has nearly 40 Mountainous passes in India and they are predominately situated in 5-6 states of India.

 Mountain Passes Situated in Siachen Glacier in India

 - Gyong La: Gyong La pass is situated in Siachen Glacier on the border between India and Pakistan.
 Gyong Pass is situated at an elevation of 5686 meters (18655 feet) and currently controlled by India.
-After partition of India the Gyong La Pass was controlled by Pakistan but after success of Operation Meghdoot in 1984, Indian Army launched another attack in 1989 and reclaimed the Gyong La pass from Pakistan.
+After the partition of India, the Gyong La Pass was controlled by Pakistan but after the success of Operation Meghdoot in 1984, the Indian Army launched another attack in 1989 and reclaimed the Gyong La pass from Pakistan.
 Since then the pass is administered by India.